tmey2016/rsi/README.md

 I use two models that both work well.
 You can choose whichever works best for you.

+After installing the Wacom software, use the Wacom Desktop Center software to restore from backup the required customization for this solution which can be dowloaded [here](https://raw.githubusercontent.com/tmey2016/rsi/master/Backup.wacomprefs).

+Here are the important settings:

+1. turn off Windows Ink
+1. enable Hover Click
+1. use a smaller portion of the tablet area
+1. assign the pen buttons to F17 (our smart button) and Scroll, respectively
+1. assign the tablet buttons to F13-F17, which will work as Shift, Ctrl, Alt, and Windows keys while keeping the touch keyboard visible

 ### Intuos Wireless Drawing Tablet (Small)

 $80 from Best Buy - [link](https://www.bestbuy.com/site/wacom-intuos-wireless-graphic-tablet-small-with-3-bonus-software-included-black/6196634.p?skuId=6196634)